grx6741/grx6741.github.io/college/sem4/ICS224-COMPUTER_NETWORKS/lab/lab5/ans.md

 | PC-C (Home)   | PC-E (Club)   | 0.015 s | 0.027 s |
 | PC-E (Club)   | PC-B (Office) | 0.016 s | 0.026 s |
 | PC-E (Club)   | PC-C (Home)   | 0.012 s | 0.022 s |

+###### Inference

+- We can see maximum latency when packets are going through Home's Router since it is connected to multiple routers